mirkonasato/lmc/README.md

 You can use it either to chat interactively or chain it with other commands for scripting.

+## Installation

+`lmc` is written in Rust and comes as a single executable file.
+You can download binaries for Linux, macOS, and Windows from the [latest release](https://github.com/mirkonasato/lmc/releases/latest) page, or build it from source yourself using [Cargo](https://doc.rust-lang.org/cargo/commands/cargo-install.html).

 ## Usage

 At a minimum you need to specific which `api_url` and `model` to use.
 E.g. to call a local Ollama server: